cpplain/limbo/issue-30-lazy-parsing/performance-analysis-and-recommendations.md

 ## Conclusion

-Limbo's current lazy parsing implementation is a case of **premature optimization**.
-The added complexity and overhead outweigh the theoretical benefits, especially given Limbo's efficient eager parsing baseline.
+The lazy parsing experiment was a case of **premature optimization**.
+The added complexity and overhead outweighed the theoretical benefits, especially given Limbo's efficient eager parsing baseline. **The lazy parsing code has been completely removed from the codebase.**

-### Recommended Path Forward
+### Path Forward (Post-Reversion)

-1. **Immediate**: Disable lazy parsing to restore performance
+Now that lazy parsing has been removed:

+1. **Current state**: Performance has been restored to baseline
 2. **Short-term**: Optimize eager parsing with SIMD and zero-copy
 3. **Medium-term**: Implement projection-based parsing for best of both worlds
 4. **Long-term**: Consider architectural changes for true zero-copy operations